ChicoState/UX-BudgetTravel/phaseIII/README.md

 * People who don’t use technology often
 * If budget travel is simple enough for them to understand, then others who are more versed with technology will likely have an easier time understanding what to do

-#### People who are a bad fit:
-* Children (under 18)
-* People who don't like to travel
-* People who don't care about a Budget when traveling

-#### Study Design

-##### - Within-subject design
-We want users to interact with the competitor (Travelocity) and with ours There are many apps like Budget Travel, so we want to know how to stand out If the competitor is better, we want to know what we can improve on If the competitor is “worse” we want to see what we can avoid A setback is that users may get testing fatigue

-The order of the products should be randomized
-By randomizing the order, it becomes easier to compare how users interacted with the different products There is more information available
-Users may have certain expectations for their interactions based on the previous product they used
+We also decided to use the Think-aloud protocol in our Unit testing to provide us a better guidance on what the user is thinking and how they move through the application to be able to figure out where they struggle to move to the next step that causes them not to finish the tasks.

 ##### - Think-aloud protocol
-By having a user verbally go through the steps they take, they may give information that they wouldn’t otherwise think about Such as their expectations
+* By having a user verbally go through the steps they take, they may give information that they wouldn’t otherwise think about
+* Such as their expectations
-What they are looking for (“I want to find the filter button”) Their reasonings (“I want to edit my trip, so I’m going to my profile to see my recent history.”)
+* What they are looking for (“I want to find the filter button”)
+* Their reasonings (“I want to edit my trip, so I’m going to my profile to see my recent history.”)

 ### Prototypes: